pytroll/satpy/doc/source/multiscene.rst

 Combining multiple readers
 --------------------------

-Since Satpy 0.23, it is possible to combine multiple readers into a single MultiScene.
+Since Satpy 0.23, it is possible to automatically combine multiple readers into a single MultiScene using the :meth:`~satpy.multiscene.MultiScene.fromFiles` constructor.
+It is no longer necessary for the user to create the :meth:`~satpy.Scene` objects themselves.
 For example, you can combine Advanced Baseline Imager (ABI) and Global Lightning Mapper (GLM) measurements.
 Constructing a multi-reader MultiScene requires more parameters than a single-reader MultiScene, because Satpy can poorly guess how to group files belonging